MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * e.g. a "Developer" group, or a "Managers" group.
   * Groups cannot contain other groups, they only contain users.
   * A user does not *have* to belong to a group, they can just be "floating".
 However this is not best-practice.

+### IAM Roles
 * A running application is not a physical person, however it may need to interact with AWS just like a user would.
 Instead of creating an IAM User for it (and thus breaking the concept that IAM Users are representations of physical people), we create IAM Roles and have the application assume it.
 * An IAM Role has a collection of permissions attached to it just like a user or group would.
 * Assuming a role is a temporary action.
 * Unlike a user, a role does not have a set of credentials to "log in" to.
-  * Examples of entites that may assume a role:
+  * Instead, once something has assumed a role, IAM provides it with a set of temporary credentials that last for the finite lifetime of the session.
+* Any entity which requires temporary access to AWS resources can assume roles including:
+  * Applications
+  * IAM users
+    * We may wish to grant users from other AWS accounts access to our services by letting them assume one of our roles
   * AWS services like EC2 or Lambda instances
-    * Users in another AWS account that you wish to grant permission to access items in your account.

 ### IAM Policies
-* A user (or a group) can be granted permissions by providing it with an IAM Policy.
+* A user (or a group) can be granted permissions by attaching an IAM Policy.
 * An IAM Policy is a JSON document with the following structure:
   * ```json
     {